Asian shares mixed after tech-led rally on Wall Street - NewsBreak

 Asian shares mixed after tech-led rally on Wall Street

-Share benchmarks rose in Tokyo, Hong Kong and Sydney but fell in Seoul and Shanghai.
+Share benchmarks rose in Tokyo, Hong Kong and Sydney but fell in Shanghai.
 U.S. futures were lower and oil prices pushed higher.

-Japan reported its trade deficit persisted in March as imports surged 31% thanks to soaring oil prices and a weakening yen.
-The deficit of 412 billion yen ($3.2 billion) for March was lower than the previous month’s 670 billion yen but was quadruple analysts’ estimates.
+Japan reported its trade deficit p ersisted in March as imports surged 31% thanks to soaring oil prices and a weakening yen.
+The deficit of 412 billion yen ($3.2 billion) for March was lower than the previous month's 670 billion yen but was quadruple analysts' estimates and a reversal from a surplus of 615 billion yen in March 2021.

 Data for the fiscal year that ended in March showed exports jumped almost 24% but were outpaced by imports, which climbed 33%.
 The fiscal year deficit of 5.4 trillion yen (nearly $42 billion) was the highest in seven years.

+“Seemingly, the global supply chain disruptions due to the ongoing war and China lockdowns are weighing on regional trade activity," ING economists said in a research note.

-The dollar remained at a 20-year high against the Japanese yen USDJPY, at 128.68 to the dollar.
+The dollar remained at a 20-year high against the Japanese yen, at 128.59 to the dollar.
 The weaker yen reflects a divergence between rising interest rates in the U.S., where the Federal Reserve is seeking to tamp down inflation, and unchanged rates in Japan, where the central bank has kept its key rate at minus 0.1% for years.

 The weaker yen helps make Japanese exports more competitive overseas and fattens profits when they are converted from dollars to yen, but it also raises costs both for consumers and businesses.